torodean/Antonius-GameTemplate/doc/literature/README.txt

 # Author      : Antonius Torode
 # Copyright   : This file can be used under the conditions of Antonius'
 #				 General Purpose License (AGPL).
-# Description : README
+# Description : README Template
 #============================================================================

-# GameTemplate
-A game framework
+The literature folder is for storing papers, articles, or resources pertaining to outside researchers/organizations/sources.